 I want to thank the Tennessee legislature for their consideration of a bill to erect a statue of me on the Capitol Grounds.
 I am honored and humbled by their intention but I have asked the leaders of the state legislature to remove the bill from any and all consideration.

 Given all that is going on in the world, I don’t think putting me on a pedestal is appropriate at this time.
-I hope, though, that somewhere down the road several years from now or perhaps after I’m gone if you still feel I deserve it, them I’m certain I will stand proud in our great State Capitol as a grateful Tennessean.
+I hope, though, that somewhere down the road several years from now or perhaps after I’m gone if you still feel I deserve it, then I’m certain I will stand proud in our great State Capitol as a grateful Tennessean.

 According to local reports shared this week, a Tennessee panel will vote to remove the bust of Forrest in early March.
 Tennessee’s Republican Gov. Bill Lee supports the removal of Forrest’s bust.